Neutral / cushion / high arch

 The Continental Rubber makes up the outsole of the Adidas Solar Glide ST. This kind of rubber is a technology for tires that gives better grip and traction.
 It delivers the same benefit to the outsole no matter what the season or road condition is.
 Because of the extra grip, runners can gain more traction to increase momentum and speed safely.

-The pattern designed on the outsole is called StretchWeb.
+Same as the popular Ultra Boost 19, the pattern designed on the Solar Glide's outsole is called StretchWeb.
 To make this material more flexible, the rubber was formed into circular shapes attached to a webbing pattern.
 It runs the entire length of the shoe without limiting the movement of the runner.

 The Adidas Solar Glide ST is equipped with the infamous Boost Midsole.
 This platform is made up of small blown up TPU (Thermoplastic polyurethane) capsules.
 Adidas calls these energy capsules because they deliver a “boost” of energy with every stride.
 Because it is of dual-density, it minimizes the pronation done by the foot during runs.
 It doesn’t eliminate overpronation, but it does correct the excessive rolling inward of the foot for a run that’s more efficient.